Trick Questions: Hard, Funny, Best

 The score is 0 – 0 before the game begins.

 54.)
-A woman pushes her car to a hotel and then tells the owner that she is bankrupt.
+A woman pushes her car to a hotel and tells the owner that she is bankrupt.
 Why?

 She’s playing the game of Monopoly.

 55.)
 What’s the next number in the sequence: 8 5 4 9 1 7 6 10 3 _?

 Two.
 The numbers are in sequence by the alphabet.

 56.)
-Brothers Ben and Bob went and played checkers in the park.
+Brothers Ben and Bob played checkers in the park.
 Each played five games.
 Ben told his mother he won 4 games.
 Bob told his mother he won 3 games.
 Both were telling the truth.
 How was this so?

 They didn’t play against each other.

 57.)
 In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 50 days for the patch to cover the entire lake, how long would it take to cover half?

 49 days.
 Because when it doubles on that day, it will have covered the entire lake.